bclittleua/BE-Disco/instructions/README.md

 # Setting up Python and Dependencies

-## For Windows Users Only, Installing Linux!
+## For Windows Users Only, OPTION 1: Installing Windows Subsystem for Linux
 The best method to use all the tools in this repo is to install Windows Subsystem for Linux (WSL), which allows you to run a Linux OS in a window.
 That sounds complicated, but it is very easy:
 1. Turn on Windows Dev mode, click `Start Menu > Settings > Update & Security > For Developers`
    ![](https://www.groovypost.com/wp-content/uploads/2016/05/bash-1.png)
 2. Open optionalfeatures menu, open start menu and type `optionalfeatures`, then click on the Best Matched 'Run command'
 3. Find WSL, check the box, and click `OK`
    ![](https://www.groovypost.com/wp-content/uploads/2016/05/bash-2.png)
 4. Allow Install to complete and Reboot when prompted.
 5. Install the Debian Linux distro